GSA/digitalgov.gov/content/news/2018/02/2018-02-07-trends-on-tuesday-because-seeing-believing-augmented-reality-in-federal-government.md

 ---

-_All references to specific brands and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency._
+**Disclaimer**: All references to specific brands and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.